 In this paper we present a statistical study of C IV, N IV and N V regions in the spectra of 20 Oe stars.
-Here, we calculate the values of the above parameters and the relation among them, as well as the time scale variations of the C IV, N IV, N V and Si IV density regions in the HD 93521 stellar atmosphere.
+In this application we calculate the values of the above parameters and the relation among them.
+In a second application we study the time scale variations of the C IV, N IV, N V and Si IV density regions in the HD 93521 stellar atmosphere.